eugene-taylashev/miniPKI/README.md

           optional switches:
             -c  ca_cert.crt	CA's certificate
             -k  ca.key		CA's key
+            -r                  use RSA, by default: ECDSA with prime256v1
             -v  		be verbose
 ```
 If you used the non-default SA name(s), update the following parameters in the file **etc/params.sh** with the primary SA's name: